 Credit: Video by karloz82

-At the time of the BAFTA appearance, Aaron was enrolled in BETM London’s “Billy School”, which the show maintains in Leeds, England for boys who have been identified as potential Billys.
+At the time of the BAFTA appearance, Aaron was enrolled in BETM London’s “Billy School”, which the show maintained in Leeds, England for boys who had been identified as potential Billys.

 Credit: Video by MrMerlin101

 Since October, 2009, Aaron began living in the “Billy House” in London where the Billys, Michaels and Billys-to-be live together.
 He trained with the show’s creative staff there full time, preparing for his debut.
 The training was intense, with tutoring from 9:00am to 12:30pm five days a week and then training at the theatre or dance studios from 2:00pm to 8:00pm, Monday through Friday.
 And on Saturdays, except for no tutoring, it’s more of the same from 10:00am to 5:00pm.

 Aaron talked about what it was like being away from home for any length of time for the first time in his life, “When I first went away it was really hard, but when you’ve been away for a while you start to get used to it.
 I’ve started to get more independent.
 It was really weird coming back (home) for the first time in a while.
 It was weird being back to a quiet place again.”